GoogleCloudPlatform/kms-integrations/kmscng/docs/user_guide.md

 If you are upgrading from a previous version of the provider, be sure to check the [change log](../../CHANGELOG.md) for changes that might affect your usage.

+Please refer to the [FAQs section](#faqs) to troubleshoot installation or usage issues.

 ### Windows system requirements

 The provider is built and tested on Windows Server (semi-annual channel), on the amd64 architecture.
 The library is designed to be compatible with Windows Server 2012 R2, Windows 8.1 (x64), and all subsequent server and x64 desktop releases.

-The provider requires the preinstallation of the Visual C++ 2022 x64 Redistributable package, which can be downloaded [here][msvc-redistributable].
+The provider requires the preinstallation of the Visual C++ 2022 x64 Redistributable package (14.34 or higher), which can be downloaded [here][msvc-redistributable].

 ### Downloading and verifying the provider